 Click here for a printable version of these rules.
 Hit or Stand is a great website to practice blackjack strategy rules and learn while you play online against a computer.

 Blackjack Strategy Rules:

 Playing tip: Poker requires the most skill of any game in Las Vegas.
 It requires learning the rules, knowing basic playing strategy, and learning to read other players (a bit of psychology).
 We highly suggest you practice a lot before playing in Las Vegas.
 Reading a good book on poker is another good idea.
-One of the best practice poker games we have seen comes from PartyPoker.com.
+You can also find great free poker videos on YouTube.

 Playing tip: Craps is one of the most exciting games in Las Vegas.
 A single game can last several minutes, so you really get your money’s worth in terms of playing action.
 There are many bets, but the one that will give you the best odds is to bet Pass or Don’t Pass (house advantage is 2 percent).
 Go with your hunch and don’t be afraid to bet Don’t Pass if you feel the shooter will not make the point.
 You can also backup your bet after a roll (assuming you did not lose) and increase your bet to pickup an additional percentage edge.
 This is always suggested.
 Here is a link a that describes all the different bets and how to play.
 Again, your best bet is to simply go Pass (shooter will win) or Don’t Pass (shooter will lose).
 As with any game, set you limits and walk away from the table if you hit them.
 Learn to walk away when you reach your winning limit.
 There is always the next day or your next trip to Vegas to catch up.